 |Typical dishes of the area||tagliatelle, passatelli and strozzapreti, cappelletti alle rosole, typical field grass of the area, Squacquerone.
 Inevitable, the piadina Romagna|

 |Road conditions and notes||good conditions|

 The Tuscan-Romagna Apennines is a stretch of the northern Apennines and affects: Romagna, Toscana and republic of San Marino and offers countless choices for itineraries motorcycle.
 There are also many villages to discover in motorcycle or by bike along the numerous itineraries in the area.
 Last but not least, the local cuisine is a real delicacy for the palate, with many raw materials such as truffles, mushrooms, seasonal vegetables and cheeses.

 Premilcuore is the only inhabited center in the upper Rabbi valley, a town characterized by a fortified medieval core, dominated by the castle of the Guidi counts.
 Starting from here, we walk along via Giumella towards Fiumicello in the heart of the Romagna Apennines.
 An infinite expanse of green awaits us, made up of mountains and lush valleys of forests that inebriate our desire to drive.

-THEitinerario takes us to cross the village of Corniolo.
+The itinerary takes us to cross the village of Corniolo.
 Before arriving there is the botanical garden of Valbonella, two hectares of open air museum at 700 meters above sea level with over 500 representative species of the Apennine flora.
-Towards the mountain, however, it is possible to reach the ruins of the ancient castle of Corniolo, reachable by the path that begins at a bend.
+Towards the mountain, however, it is possible to reach the ruins of the ancient castle of Corniolo, reachable by the path that starts at a bend.